zks0002/fixedpoint/docs/source/initialization.rst

 Initializers
 *******************************************************************************

-When the :ref:`Q format <Q_Format>` of a `FixedPoint` should stay the same, but a different value is needed, it is quicker to use one of the following *initializers* than generating a new `FixedPoint` object:
+When the :ref:`Q format <Q_Format>` of a :class:`FixedPoint` should stay the same, but a different value is needed, it is quicker to use one of the following *initializers* than generating a new :class:`FixedPoint` object:

 * :meth:`~.FixedPoint.from_float`
 * :meth:`~.FixedPoint.from_int`